pairofdice/pairofdice/README.md

 ### o/

-A junior software developer who recently completed the common core studies at Hive Helsinki through the graphics branch.
+A junior software developer student at Hive Helsinki!
-Excited to learn more!